"Music expresses that which cannot be said and on which it is impossible to be silent."

 Anyone can use music to help a child learn.
 BUT for measured results, a music therapist should be used.
 A music therapist will assess the client to determine the needs of the individual.
 Goals will then be set based on the program designed for the client.
 The music therapist will determine what activities would best suit the client and can set up a home program.
 Finally, the therapist would do regularly schedules evaluations.

-According to Dr. Yannick Paul , an ADHD specialist, music intervention helps the ADHD child be able to make “positive changes in their behavior.”
+Dr. Yannick Paul , an ADHD specialist, music intervention helps the ADHD child be able to make “positive changes in their behavior.”
 Parents have reported that music has actually helped their autistic child overcome their disability.

 ANY child can benefit from music therapy whether they are musically inclined or have a "deaf ear".
 Giving children a chance to "play" with music in any form allows the creative juices to flow.
 Often times, as with art therapy, children are able to express themselves in a way that they can't with words.